-Report any behavior that causes you or others to feel unsafe.
-Err on the side of reporting any information, even if you are not sure or just want the information tracked in case there is a bigger pattern.
-The BIT approach is designed to “connect the dots” in order to intervene before someone turns to violence as a solution.
+Report any behavior that causes you concern or may make others feel unsafe.
+Err on the side caution when deciding to report, even if you are not sure or just want the information tracked to monitor a pattern of behavior.

-If you report an act of violence or crime, please be prepared to share:
+If you report a behavior of concern, please be prepared to share:

 - Your contact information